“Being in Prague feels like you are in a fairy tale, except for one key difference – the city of Prague is for real.”

 You can board the tram at any station of your preference.

-However, Národní Třída Metro stop; in front of the National Theater (Národní Divadlo); and Malostranská are the most convenient ones.
+However, Národní Třída Metro stop (in front of the National Theater – Národní Divadlo) and Malostranská Station are the most convenient boarding points.

 Prague Castle hours